NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 Multiple ``Appliances/Freezer`` elements can be provided; if none provided, freezers will not be modeled.

 The efficiency of the freezer can be optionally entered as RatedAnnualkWh or extension/AdjustedAnnualkWh.
-If neither are provided, RatedAnnualkWh will be defaulted to represent a benchmark freezer according to the BA HSP (319.8 kWh/year).
+If neither are provided, RatedAnnualkWh will be defaulted to represent a benchmark freezer according to the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ (319.8 kWh/year).

 Optional ``extension/WeekdayScheduleFractions``, ``extension/WeekendScheduleFractions``, and ``extension/MonthlyScheduleMultipliers`` can be provided; if not provided, values from Figures 16 & 24 of the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used.
 An extension/UsageMultiplier can also be optionally provided that scales energy usage; if not provided, it is assumed to be 1.0.